|

 factor.
 For two bases two multiplications are performed in

-total, so the rsa_vector_correction
+total, so the rsa_vector_correction argument must be

 mont_fac^2 to obtain a normal result, where mont_fac is the Montgomery